 Photo Copyright means the right to copy.
-This right is a legal construct, designed for the artist to support their artistic endeavors.
-Whether your work is painting, photograph or statues, you get the exclusive right to make and sell copies of the photo.
+This right is a legal construct designed for the artist to support their artistic endeavors.
+Whether your work is painting, photograph, or statues, you get the exclusive right to make and sell copies of the photo.
 That’s to say, get the photos copyrighted.
 If someone wants to use your work, they have to get your permission.
-You can negotiate a “license” to copy, and perhaps even get paid in real money.
-Don’t think copyright photos are some governmental things that far away from your life, since everyone could post photos through the Internet and get exposed, every work should be copyrighted and protected.
+You can negotiate a “license” to copy and perhaps even get paid in real money.
+Don’t think copyright photos are some governmental things that far away from your life since everyone could post photos through the Internet and get exposed.
+Every work should be copyrighted and protected.
 Now we list three methods to copyright photos in the following article.

 Step 2.
 Check the Watermark menu to add watermark in both text and image.